HomeAboutAbout the Project

 Editing the Eartha M.M.
 White Collection is a collaboration between the Africana Studies Program, the Digital Humanities Institute (DHI), and the Thomas G. Carpenter Library at the University of North Florida (UNF).
 The project publishes personal correspondence and other documents, held in UNF's Special Collections, related to the life and work of Eartha M.M.
 White (1876–1974), founder of the Clara White Mission and a leader of Jacksonville’s African American community.
 Editing the Eartha M.M.
 White Collection is a pedagogically focused endeavor that engages UNF students, faculty, and staff as archival researchers and digital editors.

-The project began in Summer 2016 within the framework of experimental course DIG3990 Introduction to Electronic Textual Editing, co-taught by Dr. Clayton McCarl of the Department of Languages, Literatures and Cultures, and Dr. Aisha Johnson-Jones, at that time the head of Special Collections and University Archives.
+The project began in Summer 2016 within the experimental course DIG3990 Introduction to Electronic Textual Editing, co-taught by Dr. Clayton McCarl of the Department of Languages, Literatures and Cultures, and Dr. Aisha Johnson-Jones, at that time the head of Special Collections and University Archives.
 That initial phase of the project is documented in the article “Editing the Eartha M.M.
 White Collection: An Experiment in Engaging Students in Archival Research and Editorial Practice,” published in The Journal of Academic Librarianship

 workshop series in the spring of 2018, led by student intern Susan Williams, continued the work started in the summer of 2016.